charleshamesse/bunker-dvi-dataset/index.md

 ![Image](assets/images/whole-map-alt.jpg)
 ![Image](assets/images/rig-sample.jpg)

-*Illustration of some of the sensor data recorded in this dataset.*
+*Top and middle: ground truth map.
+Bottom left: sample visualization of some of the RGB and depth sensor streams.
+Bottom, right: sensor platform.*

 ## About